 These seminars are all free of charge, but must be booked in advance as places are limited.

 Schedule of Seminars

-30 June 2011: Knowledge creation partnership - from funding to results
+30 June 2011: Knowledge creation partnership - from funding to results results of collaborations and how partners can truly benefit from this.

 Hosted by the University of Southampton, UK & Oxford Instruments